schrieksoft/terraform-provider-snapcd/docs/data-sources/module.md

 ### Read-Only

 - `apply_after_hook` (String) Shell script that should be executed after the 'Apply' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
+- `apply_approval_threshold` (Number) The number of Users (or Service Principals) that need to approve before an 'Apply' plan is executed.
+Setting this will override any default value set on the Module's parent Namespace.
+If set neither on Module nor on Namespace then a threshold of 0 is used.
 - `apply_before_hook` (String) Shell script that should be executed before the 'Apply' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
+- `approval_timeout_minutes` (Number) The number of minutes a Job should remain in the 'WaitingForApproval' in the case of an 'Apply' or 'Destroy' plan that requires approval.
+After this time elapses the Job will be stopped and any queued Jobs will start.
+Setting this will override any default value set on the Module's parent Namespace.
+If set neither on Module nor on Namespace the Jobs will wait for an approval decision indefinitely.
 - `destroy_after_hook` (String) Shell script that should be executed after the 'Destroy' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
+- `destroy_approval_threshold` (Number) The number of Users (or Service Principals) that need to approve before an 'Destroy' plan is executed.
+Setting this will override any default value set on the Module's parent Namespace.
+If set neither on Module nor on Namespace then a threshold of 0 is used.
 - `destroy_before_hook` (String) Shell script that should be executed before the 'Destroy' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
 - `engine` (String) Determines which binary will be used during deployment.
 Must be one of 'OpenTofu' and 'Terraform'.
 Setting this to 'OpenTofu' will use `tofu`.
 Setting it to 'Terraform' will use `terraform`.
 Setting this will override any default value set on the Module's parent Namespace.
 - `id` (String) Unique ID of the Module.